numpy/numpy-tutorials/content/tutorial-nlp-from-scratch.md

 plt.show()
 ```

 In the plot above, you're shown what percentages of each speech are expected to carry a positive and negative  sentiment.
-Since this implementation prioritised simplicity and clarity over performance, we cannot expect these results to be very accurate.
-Moreover, while making the sentiment predictions for one paragraph we did not use the neighbouring paragraphs for context which would have led to more accurate predictions.
+Since this implementation prioritized simplicity and clarity over performance, we cannot expect these results to be very accurate.
+Moreover, while making the sentiment predictions for one paragraph we did not use the neighboring paragraphs for context which would have led to more accurate predictions.
 We encourage the reader to play around with the model and make some tweaks suggested in `Next Steps` and observe how the model performance changes.

 ### Looking at our Neural Network from an ethical perspective